Inverness, California: History

 The region became the property of James Shafter, who began to develop the property in the 1890s.
 It became a summer resort where people from San Francisco and Oakland came to camp, hike and swim in Tomales Bay.
 Many built small summer cabins that still exist today.
 Small steamboats took day trippers down the bay to secluded beaches.
 They left from Brock Schreiber's boathouse, which has been preserved and is a prominent local landmark with its prominent sign "Launch for Hire".

 The first post office opened in 1897.

-In 1995, Inverness Ridge was the site of the Mt.
-Vision Fire, which burned a large area of Point Reyes National Seashore and a number of homes built on the ridge.
+In 1995, Inverness Ridge was the site of the Mount Vision Fire, which burned a large area of Point Reyes National Seashore and a number of homes built on the ridge.
 The town itself was threatened but was saved by helicopters dipping water from Tomales Bay to drop on the Bishop pine forest between the town and the burning ridgetop.

 Geography

 Inverness is located at 38°06′04″N 122°51′25″W. According to the United States Census Bureau, the CDP has a total area of 6.8 sqmi, of which 6.4 sqmi are land and 0.4 sqmi, or 6.38%, are water.
 The CDP includes the secondary community of Inverness Park, southeast of Inverness proper.
 It is bordered to the east by Point Reyes Station.

 The town is adjacent to the San Andreas Fault and is spread out along approximately 2 mi of the western shore and valleys of Tomales Bay on the Point Reyes Peninsula.
 It provides services to visitors to the Point Reyes National Seashore and Tomales Bay State Park.